Anstruther

-Anstruther /'ænstrəðər/ (Ainster or Enster /'eɪnstər/; Ànsruthair) is a small coastal resort town in Fife, Scotland, situated on the north-shore of the Firth of Forth and 9 mi south-southeast of St Andrews.
+Anstruther /'ænstrəðər/ (Ainster or Enster /'eɪnstər/; Ànsruthair) is a coastal town in Fife, Scotland, situated on the north-shore of the Firth of Forth and 9 mi south-southeast of St Andrews.
 The town comprises two settlements, Anstruther Easter and Anstruther Wester, which are divided by a stream, the Dreel Burn.
 With a population of 3,500, it is the largest community on the Firth of Forth's north-shore coastline known as the East Neuk.
 To the east, it merges with the village of Cellardyke.

 Description

 Founded as a fishing village, Anstruther is home to the Scottish Fisheries Museum.
 Recreational vessels are now moored in the harbour, and a golf course is situated near the town.
 Anstruther Pleasure Cruises operate sightseeing/wildlife cruises from the harbour to the Isle of May, the UK's primary puffin location, on board the vessel the May Princess from April to October.
 An abundance of other wildlife, including seal colonies, also inhabit the island.

 The Waid Academy, the local state comprehensive school, is a focus of the community and through its secondary role as a community centre.
 Anstruther has a parish church at its centre that is on a small hill.
 This structure incorporates a tower/spire feature rare to Britain, but common to the area.

 Anstruther War Memorial is located in the cemetery, somewhat further inland.
 It is of an unusual war memorial form, being totally flat to the ground, in the centre of a landscaped roundel, broadly adopting the shape of a celtic cross.

 The town has several fish and chip shops.
 The Anstruther Fish Bar, which won Fish and Chip shop of the year in 2001–2002, was awarded the same prize once again by the Sea Fish Organisation in 2009.

 Anstruther is home to Scotland's only true-scale model Solar System.
 The model, which shows the Sun and planets and the distances between them all at the same scale of 1 to ten thousand million, is located mostly in the town centre.
 It stretches almost 600 m from the Sun to Pluto.

 Anstruther is close to the Caves of Caiplie situated on the coastal path to Crail.

 Following the end of the Cold War, one of Anstruther's best-kept secrets has become a major tourist attraction.
 A secret nuclear bunker, built in 1951 and operational until 1993, is located on the B940 near the village.
 During its operational life, it looked like an ordinary domestic dwelling, but has been renovated and is now open to the public as a museum.
-The bunker was a subsidiary Regional Seat of Government in time of possible nuclear emergency and would have been occupied by the UK Armed Forces, UKWMO, Royal Observer Corps and other Civil Service personnel.
+The bunker was a subsidiary regional seat of government in time of possible nuclear emergency and would have been occupied by the UK Armed Forces, UKWMO, Royal Observer Corps and other Civil Service personnel.